riatzukiza/riatzukiza.github.io/kanban/board.md

 ## Tasks

+- Update physics engine to increase accuracy and performance
+  - Consolodate position and velocity into physics
+  - When performing updates, do not mutate the state of the last tick.
+Use two data structures, and swap them out each tick.
 - Move all kit libraries into shared
 - Cull duplicate macros
 - Remove duplicate code included in headers.
 - Design theme for website.
-- Rewrite "andy" lib in lisp
 - SPIKE: can we simplify object pools?
 (2 hrs)
 - Implemment tests for existing shared components.
 - Electron client
 - neural network for signal field hyerparameter adjustments
 - Individual ant neural networks
-- paralell processing for each system
-- a gpu implementation for signal fields and vector math.
-- Add beautifier to pipeline
-- Add minifier to pipeline
 - minimap
 - Mineral Resource
 - Water resource
 - movement commands
-- deletable entites
 - elevation
 - flying units
 - shadows
 - night/day cycle
 - Brain storm new projects
-- ground tiles

 # Breakdown (5)

 Features we are actively thinking about and preparing for work.
 The result of a breakdown is either a task that is ready for work, or a task that is rejected upon further examination.
 Tasks may become blocked if once the work was started it became clear the task was not defined clearly enough.

 ```